Posted Tuesday, June 28, 2022

 VIN is a standardized number assigned to every car since 1980, and it is possible to get a KBB value by entering VIN in the value calculator.
 The number gives access to the model, year of manufacture, and history of the car so that the estimator could take these data into account and provide the true value of the vehicle.

-NADA stands for National Automobile Dealers Association – a trade organization representing all foreign and domestic franchised car dealers before the media, public, federal agencies, and Congress.
+NADA stands for National Automobile Dealers Association - it is a trade organization representing all foreign and domestic franchised car dealers before the media, public, federal agencies, and Congress.

-They work with automotive experts and provide pricing information about all types of vehicles, including motorcycles, campers, RVs, trailers, and boats, calculating them by such sources as:
+They work with automotive experts and provide pricing information about all types of vehicles, including motorcycles, campers, RVs, trailers, and boats, calculated through several different sourcing methods, such as:

-When determining the used car value, NADA Guides uses similar criteria as KBB does, like:
+When determining the used car value, NADA Guides uses similar criteria as KBB, which are:

-NADAguides doesn’t provide private party values, but you can find values for certain CPO vehicles.
+NADAguides does not provide private party values, but you can find values for certain CPO (Certified Pre-Owned) vehicles.

 In short, Kelley Blue Book can show you what your car is worth today, while on NADAguides you can only see how much your used car should cost.